tmcarvalho/privateSMOTE/README.md

 ### Cite

-All the experimental evaluation is available in https://github.com/tmcarvalho/k-smote.
+All the experimental evaluation is available at https://github.com/tmcarvalho/k-smote.